-"It has become evident that we need to make a systemic change in the way we produce, consume and discard goods.
-By developing our bioeconomy the renewable segment of the circular economy - we can find new and innovative ways of providing food, products and energy, without exhausting our planet's limited biological resources.
+"It has become evident that we need to make a systemic , so jigure out how so best deal with the biological resources we have and how to put them to the best use."
+2017 'The bioeconomy is a h change in the way we produce, consume and discard goods.
+By developing our bioeconomy the renewable segment of the circular economy - we can find new and innovative ways of providing food, products and energy, without exhausting our and Innovation, European Commis FOSSI ECONOMICS "The planet's limited biological resources.